mathprofdes/Cryptography-Explorer/README.md

 The software is being distributed as an executable jar file.
 In most cases you can simply download the CryptographyExplorer.jar file (raw file), from the version directory and double-click it from your system's file browser.
 You can also run it from the command-line with

 `java -jar CryptographyExplorer.jar`

+The software was created using the older Java Swing API, so the appearance is a little retro.